Shepardson Microsystems

-Shepardson Microsystems, Inc. (SMI) was a small company producing operating systems and programming languages for CP/M, the Atari 8-bit family and Apple II computers.
-SMI is most noted for the original Apple II disk operating system, Atari BASIC, and Atari's disk operating system.
-Shepardson Microsystems was founded by Robert Shepardson in Saratoga Springs, New York.
+Shepardson Microsystems, Inc. (SMI) was a small computer programming company founded by Robert (Bob) Shepardson in Saratoga Springs, New York.
+SMI is best known for producing operating systems and programming languages for CP/M, the Atari 8-bit computers and Apple II.
+SMI is most noted for the original Apple II disk operating system (DOS), Atari BASIC, and Atari DOS.

+In 1981, the owner decided the market for 8-bit software was not sustainable, and returned to a one-man consulting firm.
+Two of the employees purchased the rights to their systems and formed Optimized Systems Software, which operated until 1988.

 CP/M

 The company got its start in the microcomputer arena by producing a series of BASIC programming language interpreters for the burgeoning S-100 bus computer market.
 Their first product was Cromemco 16k BASIC, which, as the name implies, was intended to run on Cromemco Z-series Z80-based computers with 16 kB of RAM.

 As machines shipped with ever-increasing amounts of RAM, due largely to the replacement of SRAM with the much denser DRAM in the mid-1970s, SMI further expanded their version as the 26 kB Cromemco Structured BASIC, while a cut-down 12 kB version was released as CP/A Business BASIC.

 At the time they were written, Microsoft BASIC was widespread but not as universal as it would be by the early 1980s.
 SMI's BASICs were based on the concepts and syntax of Data General Business Basic (which was very similar to HP Time-Shared BASIC), as opposed to Digital's BASIC-PLUS that formed the basis for MS BASIC.
 As a result, SMI's BASICs incorporated a different way to handle strings and input/output, a difference that would be seen in their later languages for the Atari.